RyanJarv/ryanjarv.github.io/_posts/2020-11-13-virtual-box-networking.md

 ================

 <p class="meta">19 October 2020 - Somewhere</p>
 I'm just catching up on old posts that I should have written a while ago, and of course this is no different.
-I actually almost forgot about this, but it is fairly important if you use VirtualBox for compartmentalization.
-I'd Actually I'd go a step further and say this is critical you understand this issue if you are relying on VirtualBox and the guest OS to provide anonymity.
+I actually almost forgot about this, but it is very important if you use VirtualBox for compartmentalization.

+###  Overview and quick fix

+To keep things brief if you using a guest VM like [Tails](https://tails.boum.org/) and VirtualBox to provide anonmity you should go to your settings and make sure you are not using the "NAT" interface type.
+If you never changed this manually, it is most likely set up this way.

+###  The Rest

 The default configuration of VirtualBox allows the guest to access the hosts loopback adapter.